JKupzig/ModelExperiment/README.md

 **_cal_result_benchmarks_model_m%i_wetlStorage100.txt:_**

  This type of files contains for each of the 12 model versions different <u>evaluation metrics</u> for the calibration and validation period.
+Moreover, for each basin the calibrated $\gamma$ is given.
 The Following metrics are included:
  - Kling-Gupta Efficiency and its components (KGE, a, b, r; Gupta el al., 2009)
  - modified KGE (Kling et al., 2012)
  - Nash-Sutcliff Efficiency (NSE; Nash & Sutcliff, 1970)
- - logarithmic versio of the NSE (logNSE)
+ - logarithmic version of the NSE (logNSE)
- - d1-metric (Willmott, et al., 1985)
- Moreover, for each basin the calibrated $\gamma$ is given.

 **_cal_result_discharges_model_m%i_wetlStorage100.txt:_**